-Here are few benefits that have made continuous integration essential to any application development lifecycle.
+Here are few benefits that have made CI(continuous integration) essential to any application development lifecycle.

 - Early Bug Detection: If there is an error in the local version of the code that has not been checked previously, a build failure occurs at an early stage.
 Before proceeding further, the developer will be required to fix the error.
 This also benefits the QA team since they will mostly work on builds that are stable and error-free.

 - Reduces Bug Count: In any application development lifecycle, bugs are likely to occur.
-However, with Continuous Integration and Continuous Delivery being used, the number of bugs is reduced a lot.
+However, with CI/CD being used, the number of bugs is reduced a lot.
 Although it depends on the effectiveness of the automated testing scripts.
 Overall, the risk is reduced a lot since bugs are now easier to detect and fix early.

 - Automating the Process: The Manual effort is reduced a lot since CI automates build, sanity and a few other tests.
 This makes sure that the path is clear for a successful continuous delivery process.

 - The process becomes Transparent: A great level of transparency is brought in the overall quality analysis and development process.
 The team gets a clear idea when a test fails, what is causing the failure and whether there is any significant defect.
 This enables the team to make a real-time decision on where and how the efficiency can be improved.

 - Cost-effective Process: Since bug count is low, manual testing time is greatly reduced and the clarity increases on the overall system, it optimizes the budget of the project.